 (Note: for course readers and online materials, faculty are responsible for adhering to copyright and accessibility requirements)

 All course materials used must comply with copyright law and with the Americans with Disabilities Act.

-Contact Melissa Archibald if you are unsure if a section should be considered for inclusion as “no cost” in the schedule of classes or if you have any other questions.
+Contact Melissa Broox if you are unsure if a section should be considered for inclusion as “no cost” in the schedule of classes or if you have any other questions.

 The ZTC designation is required only for those courses where the cost of the required textbook is zero dollars.
 This includes classes with no textbook assigned, that use OER materials, that use library materials that are adequately available for all students in the class, or that have optional texts.

 Yes, as long as students are not required to buy course materials that are not traditional textbooks, such as online homework systems, subscriptions to publications, or lab manuals.
 Supplies such as paint for an art class or athletic tape for a tennis class do not count as course materials for the purpose of SB1359.

 This is still a ZTC section and should be designated as such since students have the option of accessing the text completely online.

 In this case, there is a cost for students, so the ZTC designation would not be used.

 No, the ZTC designation is only for courses that have zero textbook cost.
 There is a State Academic Senate resolution for colleges to consider adding a low-cost materials designation to the schedule, but it has not been decided if OCC will implement it.